galangimanta97/galangimanta97/README.md

 Let's connect -> https://www.linkedin.com/in/galang-imanta-ba9491140/

-For my portfolio about visualization -> https://public.tableau.com/app/profile/galang.imanta4883/vizzes
+For data visualization project-> https://public.tableau.com/app/profile/galang.imanta4883/vizzes

 <!---
 GalangImanta97/GalangImanta97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.